GusGusGusGus/slice/README.md

 ### Development Notes:
 Install pgAdmin or some other DBMS to manage PortgreSQL locally Install docker desktop for your OS and run a docker postgres image in your machine with the command:
-`docker run --name askmycv-local-dev -e POSTGRES_USER=YourPostgreSQLUser -e POSTGRES_PASSWORD=YourPostgresPasswordHere -p 5432:5432 -d postgres:latest`
+`docker run --name dev -e POSTGRES_USER=YourPostgreSQLUser -e POSTGRES_PASSWORD=YourPostgresPasswordHere -p 5432:5432 -d postgres:latest`
 In the API project's root, reate an appsettings.Development.json file and add the connection string to the postgres container:
 ` "ConnectionStrings": {  "DefaultConnection": "Server=localhost; Port=5432; User id=YourPostgreSQLUser; Password=YourPasswordHere; Database=yourDBName" } `
 as well as your Sendgrid Email Server Key: